ggiordani95/adkwebsite/README.md

-Single Page Application for the ADK Company Services.
+REACT Single Page Application for the ADK Company Services.

 Commands on terminal: